Commonly Asked Questions

 I am new to Maryland.
 How long do I have to register my vehicles?

-You have 60-days of moving to Maryland to register your vehicles.
-If you delay, you may not be eligible for the titling tax credit paid you paid in another state.
-You may also be subject to a citation.
+You have 60-days of moving to Maryland to register your motor vehicles and/or trailers.
+If you delay, you may not forfeit titling tax credit you paid in another state.
+You may also be subject to a citation and fine.

 How much is this going to cost me?